 When to Check Blood Pressure

-Blood pressure is easy to measure with an inflatable cuff around your arm.
+Blood pressure is easy to measure with an inflatable cuff around your arm and anyone over the age of 18 should have it checked.
 Your doctor or other health providers likely check it anytime you go in for a visit.
 It’s best to check your blood pressure at least once every couple of years.
 If you’ve had a borderline or high reading in the past, it’s a good idea to check it more often.

 High blood pressure doesn’t always come with any warning signs.
 But over time, it can lead to serious health problems.
 Checking your blood pressure often will help you know what’s normal for you and catch any problem sooner.

 Monitoring Blood Pressure at Home